 - Dental pain and tooth loss

 - Character changes

 Documented in the Guinness Book of World Records, the oldest dog in the world is from here in Australia, and He is a cattle dog named Bluey.
 He was put to sleep on 14th November 1938.
 He lived for 29 years and 5 months.
-If you converted that to human years it’s 130 years.
+If you converted 29 years using this dog years calculator that would be 130 human years.

 Fortunately, nowadays, dogs live much longer lives than their canine ancestors.
 In 1900 less than 20% of the dogs lived past the age of 6.
 In 2010, that percentage was 44%.